kubernetes-csi/external-provisioner/README.md

 * `--kube-api-burst <num>`: Burst for clients that communicate with the kubernetes apiserver.
 Defaults to `10`.

-* `--cloning-protection-threads <num>`: Number of simultaniously running threads, handling cloning finalizer removal.
+* `--cloning-protection-threads <num>`: Number of simultaneously running threads, handling cloning finalizer removal.
 Defaults to `1`.

 * `--metrics-address`: The TCP network address where the prometheus metrics endpoint will run (example: `:8080` which corresponds to port 8080 on local host).
 The default is empty string, which means metrics endpoint is disabled.

 * `--metrics-path`: The HTTP path where prometheus metrics will be exposed.
 Default is `/metrics`.

 * `--extra-create-metadata`: Enables the injection of extra PVC and PV metadata as parameters when calling `CreateVolume` on the driver (keys: "csi.storage.k8s.io/pvc/name", "csi.storage.k8s.io/pvc/namespace", "csi.storage.k8s.io/pv/name")

+##### Storage capacity arguments

+See the [storage capacity section](#capacity-support) below for details.

+* `--capacity-threads <num>`: Number of simultaneously running threads, handling CSIStorageCapacity objects.
+Defaults to `1`.

+* `--capacity-poll-interval <interval>`: How long the external-provisioner waits before checking for storage capacity changes.
+Defaults to `1m`.

+* `--enable-capacity <enumeration>`: Enables producing CSIStorageCapacity objects with capacity information from the driver's GetCapacity call.
+Currently supported: `--enable-capacity=central`.

 #### Other recognized arguments
 * `--feature-gates <gates>`: A set of comma separated `<feature-name>=<true|false>` pairs that describe feature gates for alpha/experimental features.
 See [list of features](#feature-status) or `--help` output for list of recognized features.
 Example: `--feature-gates Topology=true` to enable Topology feature that's disabled by default.